 Convention and Culture

-Deeply ingrained in Brunei's Malay background, Brunei's culture bears great influence from Islam.
-The nation also hosts a number of customary celebrations such the Brunei Regatta and Hari Raya Aidilfitri.
-The residents still follow several customs including silt, a type of martial arts, and gulingtangan, a kind of traditional percussion instrument.
+Deeply anchored in Brunei's Malay background, Islam shapes Brunei's culture greatly.
+The nation also holds various traditional events such as Hari Raya Aidilfitri and the Brunei Regatta.
+Still among the many customs the residents follow are silt, a type of martial art, gulingtangan, a kind of traditional percussion instrument, and others.

 Sport

 With the national team participating in regional events, sport football—also known as soccer—is the most often watched game in Brunei.
-International athletic events include the Brunei Open tennis Tournament are also hosted by the nation.
+International athletic events, including the Brunei Open tennis Tournament, are also hosted by the nation.